|Company:||Fair Work Ombudsman|

 Do you want to work for one of the largest workplace relations legal practices in Australia and provide advice to assist the community on a range of issues including the new JobKeeper scheme.

 The role of the Fair Work Ombudsman (FWO) is to support compliant, productive and inclusive Australian workplaces.
 We aim to build a culture of compliance with workplace laws and work with our stakeholders to find solutions to workplace issues.

 What We Do

 The FWO Legal Group are a busy team of professionals responsible for both conducting civil penalty litigation and providing legal advice relating to Commonwealth workplace relations laws.
 We work with internal stakeholders to identify and progress litigation matters.
 We provide advice on a range of workplace relations laws, instruments and emerging issues to support business and the community.
 Currently the Legal Group is responding to workplace relations advice requests concerning COVID-19 and the recently released JobKeeper legislation.
 We work closely with internal and external stakeholders to provide a range of tools and resources to support the Australian community.
 We also contribute to a range of innovative continuous improvement projects within the FWO.

 The FWO offers a challenging, diverse and inclusive workplace and attractive remuneration package including generous employer superannuation contributions.
 You will have the ability to practise as a lawyer in an in-house legal practice within a regulatory environment and to contribute to exciting and fulfilling work at the heart of the government.

+You will have the ability to work in a large in-house Government legal team.
 We offer great training, career development and networking opportunities, and the opportunity to work with strong, smart, visionary and experienced leaders who encourage and support you to develop your interests and expertise and achieve your ambitions.